shopware/shopware/src/Docs/Resources/v2/30-theme-guide/50-scss.md

 }
 ```

-To try it out, open up the `base.scss` file in the folder mentioned above.
+To try it out, open up the `base.scss` file from your theme.

-Inside of the `.scss` file, add some styles like this.
+Inside of the `.scss` file, add some styles like this:

 ```scss
 // src/Resources/app/storefront/src/scss/base.scss